Truist California Consumer Privacy Act Notice

-Maintaining the privacy and security of your personal information is Truist's* highest priority.
+Maintaining the privacy and security of your personal information is Truist’s highest priority.
 In doing so, we want to provide transparency regarding how and why your data is collected, how it is used, and with whom it may be shared.
-This document, as well as BB&T now Truist's Consumer Privacy Notice and Online Information Practices, sets forth how we will interact with your personal information.
-Specifically, it provides information on how you may exercise your California legal privacy rights.
+This document, as well as SunTrust now Truist's Consumer Privacy Notice and Online Privacy Practices Statement, and BB&T now Truist's Privacy Notice and Online Privacy Practices set forth how we will interact with your personal information.
+Specifically, it provides information on how you may exercise your California privacy rights.
 This Notice is directed to consumers who reside in the state of California.
-That said, all of our clients are welcome to submit questions or requests about their data.
+That said, all of our consumers are welcome to submit questions or requests about their data.

 It is important to note that Truist does not sell your data.
-To be clear, Truist has not and will not disclose or sell any consumer personal information to third parties for business or commercial purposes.
-Because such sales do not occur and would violate company policy, there is no link on our websites to opt out of such activity.
+To be clear, SunTrust now Truist, BB&T now Truist, and Truist (herein “Truist”) have not and will not disclose or sell any consumer Personal Information to third parties for a business or commercial purposes.
+Because such sales do not occur and would violate company policy, there is no link on our websites to opt-out of such activity.

 CCPA Privacy Notice